cptwunderlich/cptwunderlich.github.io/_posts/2021-04-21-ghc-hacking-first-steps.md

 Currently I can't use the latest GHC release (9.0.1) for nofib-run, so I have to use 8.10.x.
 Sometimes packages may become incompatible, but there is a hackage overlay with pre-releases, called [head.hackage](https://gitlab.haskell.org/ghc/head.hackage).

+Nofib-run now has an option to use head.hackage directly.
+Update the packages first with `cabal v2-update --project-file=nofib.head head.hackage.ghc.haskell.org`,
+then simply pass the `--head` flag to `nofib-run`.
+Also see nofib/shake/README.mkd.

 ## Conclusion

 I hope this provided a gentle introduction to GHC development for you all and that some of you will contribute to this great project.